Browse the section below to discover where and how you can train with Zach and learn about his network of teachers and colleagues.

 Provides basic techniques for vocal preparation and performance.
 Develop projection, vocal quality, range, energy, and expressiveness through relaxation exercises and basic physical work.

-Standard Stage Speech (Fall and Spring)
+Standard Stage Speech (Fall Only)

 Provides tools and strategies for speakers with regional dialects or foreign accents.
 Learn basic and advanced tools for accent modification and dialect acquisition including articulation warm-ups, speech anatomy, and the International Phoentic Alphabet.
 Apply to text using the General American Dialect.

-Dialects (Summer Only)
+Dialects (Spring Only)

 Introduces actors to the fundamentals of mastering any accent or dialect.
 Build listening and imitation skills in the acquisition of up to four dialects for the stage.
 Utilizes articulation warm-ups, online dialect resources, and basic phonetics to perform authentically and intelligibly in dialect.
 For beginners and advanced students.

-Voice for the Professional (Spring)
+Voice for the Professional (Occasional Offerings)

 Expand vocal potential through relaxation and self-awareness techniques.
 Strengthen presentation skills, vocal variety, and audibility.
 Address individual vocal challenges and develop strategies for coping with stage fright.
 Tailored for the business professional.

-Eurotrip Dialect Series (Spring)
+Eurotrip Dialect Series

 This workshop leads participants through a three stop tour of Europe's most fascinating and useful dialects.
 Students will learn to apply proven techniques to the acquisition of the British, Irish and Russian dialects.
 Focus is placed on preparing speakers to use these dialects in a performance context and is sensitive to issues of cultural appropriation, authenticity, and intelligibility.
 Each student will walk away with a resource packet detailing each of the three dialects complete with sound clips and practice phrases to continue developing the dialects beyond the scope of the workshop.
 The culmination of each session will give students the opportunity to perform a piece of text (provided by the instructor) in dialect for one-on-one feedback.
 Individualized instruction makes this workshop a great fit for experienced performers to intrigued newcomers.